chrisekelley/voxel-hello-client/README.md

 Install [voxel-server](https://github.com/chrisekelley/voxel-server) and run npm install and npm start for get it running on port 8080.

 Then point your browser to [http://localhost:8080](http://localhost:8081) to watch the log in the javascript console, and (eventually) have fun!

+If the game does not render, check if the server is running.
+Voxel-hello-client waits for the settings to be passed before creating a player and rendering the game.

 ## How does this work?